dreamcatchme/documentation-markdown/iri/introduction/overview.md

 When computers send data through a network, they must send it according to a set of rules, called a protocol.
 In an IOTA network, data is sent as transactions to IRI nodes, which are computers that run the IOTA reference implementation (IRI).

 The IRI is open-source Java software that defines the IOTA protocol for what a valid transaction is, what a confirmed transaction is, and how IRI nodes should send transactions among each other.
-You can [run the IRI](/how-to-guides/running-the-iri.md) on a computer to participate in an IOTA network.

 IRI nodes are the core of an IOTA network.
 They perform the following key functions: